dtinth/UCN-BMSE/README.md

 ---------------------

-In this repository you will find the __original__ branch which contains the original BMSE 1.3.8 code, and the __dttvb__ branch with my own modifications added.
+In this repository you will find the __original__ branch which contains the original BMSE 1.3.8 code, and the __master__ branch with my own modifications added.

 Changes to 1.3.8